afonsojramos/feup-8/README.md

 sh lint.sh
 ```

+## Run instructions

+Using the generated release or the most recent stable version of [FEUP-8](https://gitlab.com/feup-tbs/ldso18-19/t5g2/uploads/718e827dc1a1ccfe8669afba9b5b37ac/feup8_release.zip) you can extract it

+The following files should be generated:

+* **libfeup8.so** - the application binary file
+* **readme.txt** - some FEUP-8 important information
+* **conf.ini** - since there are two main components to our project (client and server) the server address (ip or domain) and port must be specified in the client's configuration file.
+By default this is filled with the production server's values and needs to be altered to use another server.
+The protocol used is HTTP over TCP.
+* **FEUP-8.desktop** - FEUP-8 executable

 ## Web API Documentation

 The documentation  of the API that allows communication between the FEUP-8 app and the server can be found here: